-As we know that Android architecture is a structured pattern of Layers one above another, and Linux kernel lay at the bottom of this architecture.
+As we know that Android architecture is a structured pattern of Layers one above another, and the Linux kernel lay at the bottom of this architecture.
 It provides a foundation to all the other Android components and provides many key features for the development of the Android Operating system.
-It is also termed as the heart of the Android Architecture because it provides the level of abstraction between the hardware devices and the upper layer of Android Architecture.
-It contains all the important hardware drivers such as a keyboard, display, camera, etc. Apart from Hardware drivers Linux Kernel also takes care of memory management, power management, device management and resource access.
+It is also termed the heart of Android Architecture because it provides the level of abstraction between the hardware devices and the upper layer of Android Architecture.
+It contains all the important hardware drivers such as a keyboard, display, camera, etc. Apart from Hardware drivers Linux Kernel also takes care of memory management, power management, device management, and resource access.

-Some essential function handle by Linux Kernel
+Some essential functions handled by Linux Kernel

 - Memory Management

 Android Native Libraries

 The next layer of Android Architecture is Native libraries and it lay just on the top of Linux Kernel.
 The native libraries are a collection of different libraries written in C++ and Java, which are used to perform different tasks on data.
 Native libraries mostly include open source libraries which play an important role in the Android App development.
 All the tasks that perform on Data such as storing data, showing graphical interface, linking with the internet, etc all done with the help of these libraries.

 - WebKit: It is an open-source library used to display web content

 - Media Framework: This helps us to play and record audio and video

 - Secure Socket Layer: Help with Internet Security